openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `vp_token`:
 : REQUIRED.
 The structure of this parameter depends on the query language used to request the presentations in the Authorization Request:
  * If DCQL was used, this is a JSON-encoded object; the keys are the `id` values used for the Credential Queries in the DCQL query, and the values are the Verifiable Presentations that match the respective Credential Query.
 The Verifiable Presentations are represented as strings or objects depending on the format as defined in (#format_specific_parameters).
 The same rules as above apply for encoding the Verifiable Presentations.
- * In case Presentation Exchange was used, it is a JSON String or JSON object that MUST contain a single Verifiable Presentation or an array of JSON Strings and JSON objects each of them containing a Verifiable Presentations.
+ * In case [@!DIF.PresentationExchange] was used, it is a JSON String or JSON object that MUST contain a single Verifiable Presentation or an array of JSON Strings and JSON objects each of them containing a Verifiable Presentation.
 Each Verifiable Presentation MUST be represented as a JSON string (that is a base64url-encoded value) or a JSON object depending on a format as defined in (#format_specific_parameters).
 When a single Verifiable Presentation is returned, the array syntax MUST NOT be used.
 If (#format_specific_parameters) defines a rule for encoding the respective Credential format in the Credential Response, this rules MUST also be followed when encoding Credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a Credential format is already represented as a JSON object or a JSON string.

 `presentation_submission`:
-: REQUIRED if Presentation Exchange was used for the request; MUST NOT be used otherwise.
+: REQUIRED if [@!DIF.PresentationExchange] was used for the request; MUST NOT be used otherwise.
 The `presentation_submission` element as defined in [@!DIF.PresentationExchange].
 It contains mappings between the requested Verifiable Credentials and where to find them within the returned VP Token.
 This is expressed via elements in the `descriptor_map` array, known as Input Descriptor Mapping Objects.
 These objects contain a field called `path`, which, for this specification, MUST have the value `$` (top level root path) when only one Verifiable Presentation is contained in the VP Token, and MUST have the value `$[n]` (indexed path from root) when there are multiple Verifiable Presentations, where `n` is the index to select.
 Additional parameters can be defined by Credential Formats, see (#format_specific_parameters) for details.

 Other parameters, such as `state` or `code` (from [@!RFC6749]), or `id_token` (from [@!OpenID.Core]), and `iss` (from [@RFC9207]) can be included in the response as defined in the respective specifications. `state` values MUST only contain ASCII URL safe characters (uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde).
 For the implementation considerations of a `state` parameter, see (#state_management).

-If Presentation Exchange was used for the request, the `presentation_submission` element MUST be included as a separate response parameter alongside the VP token.
+If [@!DIF.PresentationExchange] was used for the request, the `presentation_submission` element MUST be included as a separate response parameter alongside the VP token.
 Clients MUST ignore any `presentation_submission` element included inside a Verifiable Presentation.

 Including the `presentation_submission` parameter as a separate response parameter allows the Wallet to provide the Verifier with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the Credential formats that do not allow for the direct inclusion of `presentation_submission` parameters inside a Credential itself.